-Your student dependency status is determined by the U.S. Department of Education based on your responses to the FAFSA Dependency Status Worksheet, questions 45-57.
+Your student dependency status is determined by the U.S. Department of Education based on your responses to the following FAFSA questions:

 If you answered "YES" to ANY of these questions on the FAFSA, you will be considered "Independent" for financial aid analysis.
 If you answered "NO" to ALL of these questions, then you must provide parental information, and you are considered "Dependent" for financial aid analysis.

 If you have reason to appeal your dependency status, you must clearly demonstrate an adverse family situation in order for us to consider you independent for financial aid purposes.
 This is called a dependency override, and is considered on a case-by-case basis.

 According to U.S. Department of Education guidelines, the following conditions do not qualify as unusual circumstances:

 - Parents refusing to contribute to the student's education

 - Parents unwilling to provide information on the FAFSA or documents for verification

 - Parents not claiming the student as a dependent for income tax purposes